Dominique-Da-Silva/COS341/Project/README.md

 # COMPILER CONSTRUCTION INSTALLATION GUIDE

+> [!Important]
+> Clone the repository into WSL.
+Running the following commands in Windows might lead to problems.
+>
+> Don't have WSL installed?
+Check out [How to install WSL](https://learn.microsoft.com/en-us/windows/wsl/install)

 ### 1. Working directory setup
 Open a terminal in your IDE and set backend folder as the current working directory (if you have not already done so):
 ```